stayallive/wp-sentry/readme.txt

 **Note:** Do not set this constant to disable the Browser (JavaScript) tracker.

-_You can find more information and the full documentation: [here](https://github.com/stayallive/wp-sentry/tree/v7.2.1#configuration).
+_You can find more information and the full documentation: [here](https://github.com/stayallive/wp-sentry/tree/v7.3.0#configuration).
 The above are the basics._

 == Changelog ==
+= 7.3.0 =

+* Browser: Call [`wp_sentry_hook`](https://github.com/stayallive/wp-sentry/tree/v7.3.0#client-side-hook) after setting up the integrations to allow the user modifying the integrations array from the hook

 = 7.2.1 =

 * Fix using `is_plugin_active_for_network` unconditionally which is not always available